everesthack/Everest-Hack-Project-Submissions/README.md

 **The problem it solves:**
 Locally elected representatives are able to make decisions on the health sectors:
--Local decision
+* Local decision
--Availability of resources at the local level
+* Availability of resources at the local level
--Local implementation
+* Local implementation
--Local benefits
+* Local benefits

 **Team name:**
 Infinity